-The Idaho Business Review hosts five panel discussions throughout the year featuring five or six experts covering timely, relevant business issues.
+The Idaho Business Review hosts five discussions throughout the year which feature a panel of experts that will cover timely, relevant business issues.

 All Breakfast Series events feature a continental breakfast and are held at the Grove Hotel in Downtown Boise, 245 S. Capitol Boulevard.
 Each session begins at 8 a.m. with the discussion starting at 8:30 a.m. and lasting roughly one hour.